 While both projects focused more on fun than any practical output, they gave everyone in the studio experience with 3D scanning, design and printing, at a time when desktop 3D printing was still in its infancy.

 We also looked for ways technology could make work easier, more imaginative or more efficient.
 These didn't make for dramatic case studies, but they had clear purposes and helped us think critically about how we did our work.
 In the examples below, automation freed up designers to focus on more creative aspects of design.

 Automating routine tasks.
 In 2015 we needed to produce over 60 icons, each exported in multiple sizes, file formats and color spaces.
 I built an Illustrator script that took one master image and exported all the files that were needed, dramatically reducing the time required for artworking.

 In 2016 a graphic design project included variations on complex patterns.
 A designer was manually building each pattern in Illustrator.
 I wrote a script that let them generate patterns, adjust parameters and export results into SVG.
 This produced pattern variations almost instantly and let the designer focus on visual design rather than artworking.

 Seeking opportunities for improvement.
 The biggest challenge for this kind of work lay in finding the right problems to solve.
 We regularly reviewed studio activities and discussed how we might creatively improve processes, but just as often ideas came from watching each other work or listening to complaints over lunch.

 Beyond any individual project was the question of what innovation meant to the studio.
 How could we make innovation part of the fabric of what we do, something that truly pushes work?
-While projects offer a concrete focus, they can also be one-offs that don't trigger long-term change.
+While projects and tools offer a concrete focus, they can also be one-offs that don't trigger long-term change.